 Recovery time following genicular artery embolization can vary depending on the individual's overall health, the severity of knee pain, and any underlying conditions.

-Why choose Georgia Endovascular for genicular artery embolization
+Why choose Georgia Endovascular for Atlanta genicular artery embolization

 At Georgia Endovascular, we understand the toll osteoarthritis can take on your quality of life.